Guidance for Employers

 This post provides guidance to employers to ensure that they apply the government measures whilst adhering to employment laws.

-Note: This information is correct at 10:00am on Monday 23 March.
+Note: This information is correct as of 23 March, 2020.
 The situation changes continuously so we will be updating information as and when new information comes available.

 The Job Retention Scheme is designed to offer financial support to businesses impacted by Coronavirus so that they are able to retain employees during this very difficult time.
 Prior to this scheme being announced, some businesses were left with no choice but to make people redundant or lay them off without pay when their business suffered loss due to Coronavirus.
 The scheme is designed as an alternative to this.